 We could iterate through a collection in any way as well: backwards, skipping every other one or anything, really.

 This is basically what c# uses when you use a foreach loop, except they use an IEnumerator interface instead of our Iterator and the IEnumerable interface for returning the appropriate iterator or enumerator, ie. the GetIterator() method in our IStore interface.
-The actual 'foreach' keyword is syntactic sugar for making the code easier to read or write but is basically using something like our while loop.
+The actual 'foreach' keyword is

 In actual c# programming you'll never actually need to make an iterator from scratch since there's such a nice one built in with such simple syntax, but I thought it might be illuminating to see how it's actually done.